agamsol/Releases/TrueLight1.0/README.md

 - True light (minecraft) is comming soon...
 - True light (anime) is comming soon...
 - True light (landscapes) is comming soon...
-- rainbow thing (secret), thats all i can say.
 - i am trying to solve a but make a metions of the others as black. will be fixed in the next update.

 ---